ruffoa/Compilers-PT_Pascal/Docs/A2 - Parser Docs.md

         .sExpnEnd;
 ```

-- Changed the `VariableDeclarations` function to handle either a type or an initial value, in any order
+- Changed the `VariableDeclarations` function to handle either a type or an initial value, in any order.
+And to enforce language constrainsts concerning an initial value being mandatory if no type is specified.

 __!!NEED TO UPDATE THIS DIFF!!__